Rickshaw Run Update From the Road #5

 Now…what goes up must come down tomorrow morning…

-After talking to some of the locals we found out that there was a better road we should have taken up the mountain the night before that was new and wider – of course this was all news to us – so we took that one down the mountain.
-Regardless, the drive down the mountain was nail biting and we had to stop a few times to cool down our brakes with little spritzer bottles.
-Then we took off thinking we could cover a lot of ground, but were pretty quickly slowed down due to poor road conditions.
+After talking to some of the locals, we found out that there was a better road we should have taken up the mountain the night before, which was new and wider – of course, this was all news to us – so we took that one down the mountain.
+Regardless, the drive down the mountain was nail-biting, and we had to stop a few times to cool down our brakes with little spritzer bottles.
+Then we took off, thinking we could cover a lot of ground, but we were pretty quickly slowed down due to poor road conditions.
 Pot holes that swallow a whole rickshaw!

-One of our caravan rickshaws had issues again with suspension so we stopped early today to try to get that fixed.
+One of our caravan rickshaws had issues again with the suspension, so we stopped early today to try to get that fixed.
 Hoping it’s the last fix we need…but somehow I hardly doubt that.

 Why does the end have to be so hard?!

-We pack up the shaw one last time and took off at 6:15am on our own.
+We packed up the shaw one last time and took off at 6:15 am on our own.
 We slowly climbed the mountain roads passing between trucks like pros.
-Our little rickshaw handles pretty well in the mornings so it did ok on the climb this time and the incline was more gradual which helped tremendously – no pushing required!
-At the halfway point we stopped for chai and some breakfast and let the shaw cool down, then I took over the last half of the driving.
+Our little rickshaw handles pretty well in the mornings, so it did ok on the climb this time, and the incline was more gradual, which helped tremendously – no pushing required!
+At the halfway point, we stopped for chai and some breakfast and let the shaw cool down, then I took over the last half of the driving.

-We drove 2,300 miles in 14 days the length of India in a 3 wheeled, 7 horsepower rickshaw – insanity.
-We did this all in temps well over 100 degrees every day and slept an average of 5 ½ hours of a night.
-We had 3 major breakdowns, a few minor ones, we hit a gate, rear ended another rickshaw in front of us and I accidently ran over a dog’s tail…but no major accidents.
+We drove 2,300 miles in 14 days, the length of India, in a 3-wheeled, 7-horsepower rickshaw – insanity.
+We did this all in temps well over 100 degrees every day and slept an average of 5 ½ hours a night.
+We had three major breakdowns, a few minor ones, we hit a gate, rear-ended another rickshaw in front of us, and I accidentally ran over a dog’s tail…but no major accidents.

 Well..
 I can understand how new things you have explored.
 I just wanna say, you are fabulous in expressing your views.
 I can literally feel while reading your post..!!
 Superb.. !!